keithj/cl-tokyo-cabinet/README.txt

 Having now benchmarked insertion speed against equivalent code using the C BDB API, the results are encouraging (see the perf directory for results).
-The Lisp API produced a byte-identical database in a wall-time of between 1.14x and 1.62x that taken by the C API (median of 7 runs each).
+The Lisp API produced a byte-identical database in a wall-time of between 1.1x and 1.6x that taken by the C API (median of 7 runs each).

+Future work

+ - Duplicated record API for B+ tree databases (requires TCLIST C API).
+ - Range operations for B+ tree databases (requires TCLIST C API).
+ - Implement the table database API.

 Installation